Burmese Star Tortoise for sale

 A stunning display of yellow, flower-petal-like striations appear on each scute, and when viewed from above, the carapace exhibits a netted, somewhat symmetrical pattern.
 Geochelone platynota is considered a star tortoise because the carapace design resembles that of the common Indian star tortoise (G. elegans).
 The Burmese was once considered to be a subspecies of the Indian, but has since been elevated to full species rank.
 It can be differentiated from the Indian by comparing the markings of both the carapace and plastron.

-The Burmese typically features six points to the striation on each scute (although the first vertebral scute may have only five points, and the first coastal scute on each side may number more than six).
+Burmese typically feature six points to the striation on each scute (although the first vertebral scute may have only five points, and the first coastal scute on each side may number more than six).
 The net-like pattern on the carapace is a result of the points of each striation joining at the scute seams.
 In contrast, G. elegans has a higher-domed carapace with striations that have more than six points on each scute.
 These points or rays increase in number as a tortoise grows, eventually resembling lines more than flower petals.

 The large, predominantly yellow head and limbs of the Burmese star can also help set it apart from the Indian, which has a smaller head with yellow and black markings that continue throughout the limbs and soft parts of the body.